This post is all about how to plan and execute the perfect week-long vacation for any age in Puerto Vallarta.

 Luxury Sailboat Cruise

-This is an awesome tour if you’ve never been sailing before.
+The Luxury Sailing Tour is awesome if you’ve never been sailing before.
 The guides will show you how to sail and let you try it out for yourself.

 After a brief safety and boat orientation, we set out into the Bay.
 They immediately got to work serving up drinks as this tour also has an open bar.
 It was the first time I had ever seen the city from the water and it was really cool to enjoy the beautiful scenery while sipping on a michelada.